Frequently Asked Questions

 3. How long does it usually take to complete the program?

 Auburn University operates on a semester system.
-Depending on the course load taken, the Bachelor of Science in Accounting program can be completed in as little as five semesters.
+Depending on the course load taken, the Bachelor of Science in Business Administration - Accountancy program can be completed in as little as three semesters.
 The maximum number of classes taken for students working full-time is two courses per semester.

 4. What is the average credit load per semester?